SnowyMouse/invader/README.md

                                operation and cannot be used with --tag.
   -R --replace-string <a> <b>  Replaces all instances in a path of <a> with
                                <b>.
 This can be used multiple times for
                                multiple replacements.
-If --class or --recursive
+If --group or --recursive
                                are used, this applies to the output of those.
                                Otherwise, it applies to all tags.
   -s --single-tag <path>       Make changes to a single tag, only, rather than